Cifas: Fraud databases

 Organisations can also exchange information about innocent victims of fraud to protect them from further fraud.

 The Internal Fraud Database allows participating organisations to exchange details of cases where an applicant or member of staff is considered to have acted fraudulently.
+Individuals suspected of committing fraud can have a fraud marker placed against them, and they may be denied financial services such as mortgages, credit or even phone contracts.

-Under the Data Protection Act, an individual has the right to make a Subject Access Request to Cifas, who will, in accordance with the Act and its exemptions, disclose data held on the individual where the law permits it.
-Cifas is not a Credit Reference Agency but is the Data Controller for Cifas data and responsible for its accuracy.
+Under the Data Protection Act, an individual has the right to make a subject access request to Cifas, who will, in accordance with the Act and its exemptions, disclose data held on the individual where the law requires it.
+Cifas is not a credit reference agency but is the data controller for Cifas data and responsible for its accuracy.